Donald Trump threatens Harley-Davidson with tax hikes as he prepares to visit Wisconsin

 News At Other State Sites:

-- Wisconsin man killed in Pearl Harbor attack in 1941 finally laid to rest11 hours ago

-- Dem lawmakers want Matt Flynn to drop campaign for governor12 hours ago

-- Donald Trump threatens Harley-Davidson with tax hikes as he prepares to visit Wisconsin12 hours ago
+- Donald Trump threatens Harley-Davidson with tax hikes as he prepares to visit Wisconsin14 hours ago

+- Trump responds as Harley-Davidson announces plans to move more motorcycle production overs...14 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.